gryphonshafer/exact/README.md

 Note that bundles are exactly the same as what's in [feature](https://metacpan.org/pod/feature), so for any feature not part of a version bundle in [feature](https://metacpan.org/pod/feature), you won't pick up that feature with a bundle unless you explicitly declare the feature.

-The exception to this is `isa`, which is available in Perl 5.32 and greater but not included in the 5.32 bundle.
-However, `isa` is explicitly included if your Perl version is 5.32 or greater unless you specify `noisa`.

-Note also that the `indirect` feature is unimported by default, which is counter to the non-exact default way, which is to import it.
-You can deunimport `indirect` by explicitly specifying `indirect`.

 # EXTENSIONS